ojegit/OO_Harkkatyo/README.md

 - restore perished lutemons
 #
 ### Changes:
+#### 07/20/2023
+- those lutemons that perish in battle are now removed from the list of fighters immediately after the fight concludes (in order to revive them refer to the list view)
+- added some statistics and some of it is shown along with the lutemon list such as no wins, no lossses, and no of revives
+- added checkbox listeners to battle view: it's possible to only select two AND their sequence determines combat order
 #### 07/19/2023
 - added recycle view that is capable of showing multiple layouts to battle display
-- added revive button to list view: when lutemon is at PERISHED state then a button to revive lutemon back to max health becomes visible; the revived lutemon is moved back HOME
+- added revive button (a lightning icon) to list view: when lutemon is at PERISHED state then a button to revive lutemon back to max health becomes visible; the revived lutemon is automatically moved back HOME
 #### 07/18/2023
 - fixed a bug not being able to switch states of more than one lutemon at a time (fixed by using id's to identify the checkboxes when removing them instead of int based identifier (which simialary to a list or array list doesn't work when the contents is changed; unique id is immune to this))
 - added dialogue verification for lutemon permanent deletion